Below are some frequently asked questions about prevailing wage laws in Texas. Contact us for any specific questions.

 Failure to comply with Prevailing Wage and Certified Payroll requirements can result in fines and penalties, which can cause your company to be banned from doing government contracts.

 Have any questions about prevailing wage laws?
-Let us know and one our Certified Payroll Specialist will be in touch.
+Let us know and one of our Certified Payroll Specialists will be in touch.

 The material presented here is educational in nature and is not intended to be, nor should be relied upon, as legal or financial advice.
 Please consult with an attorney or financial professional for advice.